a11y-reviews/a11y.reviews/index.md

 #### Suggestion

-For any organization whose content needs to meet WCAG 2.x, whether by law or other requirements, do not use ag-Grid.
+For any organization whose site or content needs to meet WCAG 2.x, whether by law or other requirements, do not use ag-Grid.

+### React Datepicker

+9 September 2019.
+The ReactJS Datepicker provides some [accessibility notes](https://www.npmjs.com/package/react-datepicker#accessibility) for developers who want to know how accessible the control is, however it only speaks to keyboard support — which is not conveyed to users by default.
+Generally the date picker lacks accessible names for controls, keyboard support, and sufficient contrast along with some generally incorrect use of table elements.

+#### References

+* [List of 8 WCAG violations](http://adrianroselli.com/2019/07/maybe-you-dont-need-a-date-picker.html#ReactDatePicker) as part of a larger blog post.
+  * Specifically called our are failures of 1.3.1 Info and Relationships (A), 1.4.1 Use of Color (A), 1.4.11 Non-text Contrast (AA), 2.1.1 Keyboard (A), 3.3.2 Labels or Instructions (A), and 4.1.2 Name, Role, Value (A).

+#### Suggestion

+For any organization whose site or content needs to meet WCAG 2.x, whether by law or other requirements, do not use React Datepicker.